 Here’s the guy who kicked off “Do The Right Thing” in 1989 – SPIKE LEE !

 Spike Lee is an artist’s artist and creator everyone looks to.
-At a social level his work is incredibly complex, but he lays it out in a way that everyone gets on the first beat–he has rimshot intensity like no one else on the tour.
+At a social level his work is incredibly complex, but he lays it out in a way that everyone gets on the first beat and with rimshot intensity.

 Another artist doing the right thing, but in a different way, actor Mike Meyers jokes that he holds three passports; British, American, and Canadian by divine intervention.
 Artists like Spike and Mike (sorry:) are perfect for do the right thing lifetime achievement recognition.
 In the vid below, Mr. I’m Not Worthy is caught off-guard emotionally as he addresses veterans and supporters of the Invictus Games.
 Mike is understated, and not an activist, but he’s still very effective in raising awareness for a cause close to him and his family that also resonates very deeply with tens of millions around the world.